jjst/jjst.github.io/content/rc-return-statement.md

 struggling to become a better programmer, because it's though.
 Or even if you *don't want* to become a better programmer and want to pursue other passions.
 That's perfectly fine.
 Do whatever makes you happy.

-Most of this I was able to learn and reflect on because I was surrounded by people with the same level as me.
-If there's one thing I underestimated, it's the impact of being surrounded by smart, curious, caring people.
-The Recurse Center is, first and foremost, a social experience.
-This is made possible by a set of social rules (they're called a "patch" on top of normal society), which evolved organically over time.
-And by niceness being a (or maybe the first) selection criteria for candidates.
-The difference this makes, compared to the rest of the tech community, is significant.
-Negativity doesn't exist.
-People are always encouraging and enthusiastic about everything.
-A lack of knowledge is seen as an opportunity to learn, never as a weakness.
+(I'm writing all of those lessons down because I know I'll forget from time to time)

+If there's one thing I underestimated, it's how much the Recurse Center was (at least for me) a social experience.
+Being immersed in an environment where everyone around you is having fun building and learning things is an incredible motivational boost.
+On top of that, RC is one of the few places in the tech community where negativity and toxicity are absent.
+RCers are always encouraging and enthusiastic about what you're doing, and showing genuine interest.
+Mistakes are seen not as flaws but as opportunities to learn and grow.
+People see the best version of yourself, and in return, you want to be that person.

+So long Recurse Center, and see you soon.

+`:wq`